kamilburda/gimp-export-layers/README.md

 -----

 From the main menu, go to "File -> Export Layers...".
-A dialog appears, allowing you to specify output directory, file format and various other settings.
+A dialog appears, allowing you to specify output directory, file extension and various other settings.

-To specify file format, type the file extension in the File Format text field (with or without the leading period).
-Any file format is supported, with a few exceptions (more information in Known Issues).
+Type in the desired file extension in the "File extension" text field (with or without the leading period).
+You can type any file extension supported by GIMP.
 File formats provided by third-party plug-ins should work as well - at the very least, GIMP DDS Plugin was tested and works correctly.

 To export in raw file format (which has no file extension assigned),